nzbdav-dev/nzbdav/docs/setup-guide.md

 ### 3. Install to Stremio

 Go to the **Save & Install** tab, click **Save**, and then install the addon to Stremio.
-You can now stream high-bitrate Usenet content instantly!